cryptichat/client-web/README.md

 1. Register for an account or log in with your existing credentials.

 2. After logging in, you will see a list of available conversations on the left side of the screen.
-Click on a conversation to open it, or create a new conversation by clicking the individual messaging icon (BiMessageRoundedAdd) or the group messaging icon (MdGroupAdd).
+Click on a conversation to open it, or create a new conversation by clicking the individual messaging icon or the group messaging icon.

 3. To send a message, type your message in the input field at the bottom of the screen and click the "Send" button.
-You can also attach files by clicking the attachment icon (CgAttachment).
+You can also use emojis by clicking the emoji icon.

 4. Your messages will be encrypted using end-to-end encryption, ensuring that only you and the intended recipient(s) can read them.

-5. To log out, click on your profile icon in the top right corner of the screen and select "Log out".
+5. To log out, click on your username in the bottom left corner of the screen.

 <br>